plasma-umass/pythoness/README.md

-# Snakelang
+# Pythoness

-Snakelang is a Python module that uses OpenAI's GPT-4 model to automatically generate Python code based on natural language descriptions of the desired functionality.
+Pythoness is a Python module that uses OpenAI's GPT-4 model to automatically generate Python code based on natural language descriptions of the desired functionality.

 ## Installation

-The easiest way to install Snakelang is through pip:
+The easiest way to install Pythoness is through pip:

 ```bash
 python3 -m pip install snakelang